 Generic public communications are public communications that refer to a political party but do not refer to any clearly identified federal or nonfederal candidate.

-Under Emily’s List v.
+Under EMILY's List v.
 FEC, 581 F3d 1 (D.C.
 Cir.
 2009), SSFs need not allocate administrative expenses, costs of generic voter drives and generic public communications.
 Nor do they need to report these allocations to the FEC.
-See FEC Statement on the D.C.
-Circuit Court of Appeals Decision in Emily’s List v.
-FEC.

 Costs associated with an event or program for soliciting contributions to the SSF are allocated only if the committee maintains two accounts, raises money for both accounts and pays for its own fundraising costs from both accounts.
 (Again, the connected organization may pay fundraising costs for the SSF.)